-The Joint is a weekly radio show broadcasting every Saturday midday until 2pm (NZ time) on RDU 98.5FM in Christchurch, New Zealand.
+The Joint is a weekly radio show broadcasting every Saturday 12PM-2PM (NZT) on the music nerd internet radio station 8K.NZ from Christchurch, New Zealand.

 How did it all start?